Trusted by 100,000+ organizations globally

 Another common use for school security grants is to fund the installation of panic buttons and integrated school alarm systems designed to improve incident response times and alert students and staff to the presence of ongoing emergencies.
 The operation of panic buttons allows staff to immediately contact authorities in the event of a dangerous situation, with 43% of schools now utilizing these devices, up from 29% in 2018.

 This concept can be extended to the installation and operation of smart environmental sensors, with a range of dedicated devices available designed to improve responses to specific incidents.
-For example, air quality monitors can be deployed to warn students and staff of unsafe air quality in chemistry labs; temperature sensors can be used to ensure that server rooms and food storage areas remain within safe ranges; and noise detection sensors can warn staff of suspected break-ins, incidents of bullying or acts of vandalism by triggering automatic alerts in response to loud noises like glass breaking or shouting.
+For example, school air quality monitors can be deployed to warn students and staff of unsafe air quality in chemistry labs; temperature sensors can be used to ensure that server rooms and food storage areas remain within safe ranges; and noise detection sensors can warn staff of suspected break-ins, incidents of bullying or acts of vandalism by triggering automatic alerts in response to loud noises like glass breaking or shouting.

 There are a large number of federal grants for school security and charitable school safety grants open for applications in 2024, though the approval criteria for each grant program may differ depending on the provider.
 Educators can use the School Safety Grants Finder Tool to search for available funding options based on their unique needs and requirements.
 We’ve also provided some basic information on popular grants below to speed up your search.